carbon-design-system/carbon/cards/docs.md

 </li>
 ```

 This block should exist as a partial.
-And should be iterated within an unordered list as follows:
+And should be iterated within an unordered list.
+Here's what this might look like in dust.js

 ```html
 <ul class="bx-card-list">